 For small businesses, Promotion is a more cost-efficient method for increasing sales and consumer awareness resulting in short-term immediate gains.
 For example, social media campaigns are a type of promotion that has no cost as well as being a time saver.
 As for medium to large companies, they tend to use special promotions as part of large advertising campaigns.

 It’s known that advertising through traditional media channels is so costly.
 Successful advertising campaigns require long-term financial commitment as well, which will be too expensive for small companies.

 Here are the major differences between advertising and promotion in short:

 - Promotion is a communication tool that includes all the activities which persuade customers to buy the product or service.
-Advertising is an activity which takes the mission of getting the attention of prospective customers towards a product, brand or service.
+Advertising is an activity that takes the mission of getting the attention of prospective customers toward a product, brand, or service.